1. Tax Agency and Social Security

 3.1. €60,00 flat rate for 12 months

-The self-employed workers that register in RETA for the first time, or that were not registered the previous 2 years, will be entitled to a reduction in the quota which will be established at 60 euros per month for the 12 months immediately following the date of registration.
+The self-employed workers that register in RETA for the first time, or that were not registered the previous 2 years will be entitled to a reduction in the payment which will be established at 60 euros per month for the 12 months immediately following the date of registration.

-But what happens if you have already benefited from this reduction in a previous registration, can you benefit from the 60 euros flat rate again?
-The rule expressly contemplates this situation and indicates that in order to be entitled to this reduction in the event of a resumption of the activity, the deregistration period in RETA must be 3 years.
+But what happens if you have already benefited from this reduction in a previous registration?
+Can you profit from the 60 euros flat rate again?
+The rule expressly considers this situation and shows that to be entitled to this reduction in the event of a resumption of the activity, the deregistration period in RETA must be 3 years.

 3.2.
 Bonuses for balancing professional and family life linked to recruitment

-If an independent worker decides to hire someone because he/she needs help in his/her professional activity and thus be able to devote more time to his/her family, he/she will be entitled to a bonus of 100% of the independent workers’ quota for a period of up to 12 months (if the contract is part-time, the bonus will be 50%).
+If an independent worker decides to hire someone because he/she needs help in his/her professional activity, he/she will be entitled to a bonus of 100% of the independent workers’ payment for a period of up to 12 months.
+If the contract is part-time, the reward will be 50%.

 The assumptions that entitle you to take advantage of this measure are the following:

 1. Taking care of children under twelve years old.

 2. Having a relative by blood or kinship up to the second degree, in a situation of dependence, duly certified.

 3. Being in charge of a relative, by blood or kinship up to the second degree, with cerebral palsy, mental illness or intellectual disability with a recognised disability level equal to or higher than 33 per cent.
 Or a physical or sensory disability with an identified disability level equivalent to or higher than 65 per cent, when this disability is duly certified, provided that this relative does not perform a paid activity.